instantiator/blog-source/blog-site/content/post/hammer-json-into-csv.md

 ## Future work

-At the moment, this tool relies on the presence of the .NET SDK and bash.
-It would be nice to bundle it up into a binary and distribute through the standard package managers.
-I'll look into that.

-Other than that, it's about as feature-complete as I need it to be.
-If you want to improve on it, you're very welcome to do so - and do please upstream your changes.
+It's about as feature-complete as I need it to be.
+If you want to improve on it, or publish to a package manager of your choice, you're very welcome to do so - and do please upstream your changes.